Tokenmaxxing Is What Happens When You Measure Wrong

 I stand by the position that optional AI adoption is a competitive disadvantage.
 If the answer to "what's your AI workflow?" is "I paste things into ChatGPT sometimes," that's a coaching conversation.

-But here's where Amazon's story is instructive.
-They took the same instinct (make AI non-optional) and implemented it as a measurement problem instead of a culture problem.
+Amazon took the same instinct (make AI non-optional) and implemented it as a measurement problem instead of a culture problem.
 Track tokens consumed.
 Track Copilot acceptance rate.
 Report it up.
 The moment you do that, you've told smart engineers exactly what game to play.

-The cultural piece that ties it all together: engineers are responsible for the output of their own AI.
+The next layer is long-running agents connected to CLI tools that pull from ticketing systems and other internal context, handle feedback, cut PRs, and leave them for review.
+Engineers aren't just prompting; they're operating a system.
+The cultural piece that ties it together: engineers own the output of their own AI.
 If your agent writes a bug, that's your bug.
-If your agent produces code that doesn't follow the architecture, that's your architecture miss.
+If your agent ignores the architecture, that's your architecture miss.
 Ownership doesn't transfer to the tool.
+Teams that build this infrastructure never have to track token consumption, because the system itself rewards the outcome.

 The Tokenmaxxing Trap